shahednasser/cross-post-notion/README.md

     - `title`
     - `date`
     - `description`
-    - `tags` (the property's value in Notion can either be a space separated list or a comma separated list.
-Each tag should start with `#`.)
+    - `tags` (the property's value in Notion should be a comma separated list.)
     - `series` (the property's value in Notion should be the name of the series)
     - `canonical_url`
     - `description`